| The Gantt is described in natural language, using very simple sentences (subject-verb-complement). Tasks defined using square bracket. |

 With Calendar Date[Ref.
 QA-11630] It is possible to close some day.
 Then it is possible to open some closed day.

 A week is a synonym for how many non-closed days are in a week, as: So if you specify Saturday and Sunday as closed, a week will be equivalent to 5 days, as: [Ref.
-QA-13434] It's possible to use the
+QA-13434] It is possible to manage working days.
+[Ref.
+QA-16188] It's possible to use the

 then keyword to denote consecutive tasks.
 You can also use arrow